Experimental realization of the Peregrine soliton in repulsive two-component Bose-Einstein condensates: Experimental methods and supplementary results

 Our experiments are conducted with $^{87}$Rb atoms in the $F=1$ and $F=2$ spin states.
 Initially, BECs containing approximately $N=9 \times 10^5$ atoms in the $\ket{F, m_F}=\ket{1,-1}$ hyperfine state are confined in a highly elongated optical dipole trap with harmonic trap frequencies of $(\omega_x,\omega_y,\omega_z) = 2\pi\times(2.5, 245,258)$~Hz.
 A magnetic bias field of 10~G is applied in the vertical direction.
 During the evaporative cooling that leads to the formation of the BEC, an attractive Gaussian potential is continuously superimposed on the optical dipole trap.
-This potential is generated by an elliptical dipole beam with a wavelength of 850~nm and is characterized by a Gaussian width of 13~$\mu$m along the long axis of the BEC and 25~$\mu$m along the tightly confined horizontal direction.
+This potential is generated by an elliptical dipole beam with a wavelength of 850~nm and is characterized by a Gaussian width of {$s_x=13~\mu$m} along the long axis of the BEC and {$s_y=25~\mu$m} along the tightly confined horizontal direction.
 The beam propagates in the vertical direction.
 Therefore, in both tightly confined directions the beam is significantly larger than the diameter of the BEC (approximately 3~$\mu$m), and its profile is relevant only along the weakly confined, long axis of the BEC.
-The potential depth produced by this dipole beam is 40~nK (for Fig.~1 and 2 in the main text with the exception of Fig.~2(e,k) where the potential depth was reduced by a factor of two), and 30~nK for the case of the wide well in Fig.~4.
+The potential depth produced by this dipole beam is {$V_0=40$}~nK (for Fig.~1 and 2 in the main text with the exception of Fig.~2(e,k) where the potential depth was reduced by a factor of two), and {$V_0=30$}~nK for the case of the wide well in Fig.~\ref{fig:fig4}.
 This potential produces a density hump in the center of the BEC.
-This leads to a static initial condition with no detectable dynamics.
+This leads to a static initial condition with no detectable dynamics{, see in particular the inset of Fig.~\ref{fig:chem_pot_variation}.
+Notice that larger widths lead to less deformed yet broader initial state configurations.
+The values of the respective chemical potential, $\mu$, of this initial state are provided in Fig.~\ref{fig:chem_pot_variation} for different widths, $s_x$, of the attractive Gaussian potential.
+All other parameters are kept fixed.
+As it can be seen, $\mu$ is reduced for increasing $s_x$ since the latter enforces a wider Thomas-Fermi profile.
+On the other hand, $\mu$ is shifted to larger values for smaller $V_0$ and fixed $s_x$.}

+A rapid microwave and RF pulse sequence then generates a two-component mixture comprised of 85\% of all atoms in the $\ket{F, m_F}=\ket{1,0}$ state and 15\% of all atoms in the $\ket{F, m_F}=\ket{2,0}$. {We remark that the mean-field interaction coefficients, $g_{ij}=4 \pi \hbar^2 a_{ij}/m_\qty(^{87}{\rm Rb})$, correspond to $g_{11}=5.16 \times 10^{-51}~({\rm kg~ m^5/s^2})$, $g_{22}= 4.84 \times 10^{-51}~({\rm kg~m^5/s^2})$ and $g_{12}=g_{21}=5.06 \times 10^{-51}~({\rm kg~m^5/s^2})$.} {State purity has been confirmed using Stern Gerlach imaging.} This initiates the dynamics leading to the formation of a Peregrine soliton.
+As described in the main text, the attractive Gaussian potential in the center of the BEC only serves to induce the initial dynamics.
+It can either be left on, or it can be switched off after a brief initial period, even before a clear Peregrine peak has formed (see the example shown in Fig.~\ref{fig:well_off}).
+In both cases the formation of a Peregrine soliton can be observed, though after different evolution times.